Legal Profession Admission Board

 Suitability

-The LPAB is not a university or Higher Education Institute and the LPAB Diploma in Law does not come under ASQA or TESQA and therefore it is not assessed under the AQF.
+The LPAB is not a university or Higher Education Institute and is not assessed under the Australian Quality Framework.

 As a result, while the emphasis is on teaching and maintaining high academic standards, not all the services and assistance that a tertiary institution may offer are available to the Board’s students.
 Individual attention is not available, and students are required to have initiative and motivation to succeed.